frederic-perez/AmE-dictionary/data/idioms.md

 __be hard put to (do something)__ To be struggling to do or accomplish something, especially because it seems impossible. _You’ll be hard put to find a better guy than Bill._
 __be hard put__
 __be held in high regard__ To be regarded with a large amount of respect or admiration. _Mr.
 Ross has always been held in high regard for all his charity work._
+__be hell-bent on (something)__ To be very determined to do something, perhaps to an excessive degree. _She’s hell-bent on coming here for Thanksgiving, so we better clean the guest room._
 __be here to stay__ :eight: (is here to stay) To be permanent or firmly established; to be a normal part of everyday life, especially after once being considered abnormal or unusual. _A lot of people see the ubiquity of the Internet as the death of face-to-face communication, but at this point it is very much here to stay._ _Digital health is here to stay._
 __be hoist by (one’s) own petard__
 __be honor-bound to (do something)__ :two: To be or feel obliged to do something because it is morally correct or required by one’s sense of duty or integrity, even if one does not desire to do so.